nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **Sequence Diagram**: Illustrates the flow of processing user input, from capturing input in `AppUi`, parsing it with `InputParser`, and validating date formats via `DateParser`.

+Example when user starts the application and adds an expense
 ![Ui Parser Sequence](UML/UiParserSequence.png)

 #### Ui Component